Trusted WordPress tutorials, when you need them most.

 These URLs also tell search engines useful information about the page so they can rank it correctly and show it to people who are looking for content just like yours.

-However, a typical search URL in WordPress looks something like this:
+However, when a WordPress user performs a search on your website, the URL usually looks something like this:

 http://example.com/?s=search-term